-Green Mountain Towers is a 2.5 mile lightly trafficked out and back trail located near Claremont, New Hampshire that features a river and is rated as moderate.
+Green Mountain Towers is a 3.1 mile lightly trafficked out and back trail located near Claremont, New Hampshire that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is best used from January until January.
 Dogs are also able to use this trail.

 Nice moderate snowshoe hike on an ATV trail.
 Recommend going past the first large cell tower with gated area to the left, then curving to the right and up to the second tower.
 Highly recommend that you go to the second tower to take in the magnificent views.

 Relatively easy hike, only took about twenty minutes to get to top from where we parked, but the view at the top was beautiful.
 Our dog also enjoyed it!